edxu96/RexNet/docs/PhD/README.md

 ![](../../images/1-3.png)

 In this project, we are interested in both the market and prosumers, which therefore have to be modelled as __multi-agent systems__, because prosumers have diverging information and interests. [shoham2009multiagent](#reference) There is no centralized manager knowing all variable outcomes and controlling everything, so the market clearing process needs to be optimized in a distributed manner.
-Compared to the literature on market microstructure, it is hard to obtain analytical solutions directly, because the welfare of participants is considered. [] So __agent-based models__ are used to represent heterogeneous prosumers [iori2012agent](#reference), [lebaron2001builder](#reference), and their interactions through RexNet are demonstrated by __discrete event simulations__.
+So __agent-based models__ are used to represent heterogeneous prosumers [iori2012agent](#reference), [lebaron2001builder](#reference), and their interactions through RexNet are demonstrated by __discrete event simulations__.
 In the early stage, there is only one type of agents, prosumers, and the interaction is completely mediated by the market.

 ### 4-2.
 Decision Making Framework for Prosumers

+The time line can be summarized as follows.
 Some clients, like wind turbines in power systems, are endowed with prosumptions, the quantity of which are simulated with similar patterns to historical data.
 Because they don't know the precise quantity in advance, they will forecast based on their private up-to-date information, the processes of which are simulated as well.
 Once their forecasts update, they will convey differences to coordinators, who are obliged to react to it before gate closures.
 For the sake of privacy protections, high-resolution models of CPPs are known to corresponding coordinators only.
 Future outputs can be predicted from CPP models and planned inputs.
 Then, coordinators modify plans, participate in Rex and cooperate with clients.

-The decisions can be optimized by __receding horizon plan & order management (RHPO)__, which has similar structures to model predictive control problems. [rawlings2019model](#reference) After deciding trading volumes, coordinators have to make make-take decisions according to order flows and states of limit order books. [foucault2013market](#reference) Overall, the states of RexNet are changed instantaneously at separate time points when some coordinator submits order according to its RHPO instructions.
+The decisions can be optimized by __receding horizon plan & order management (RHPO)__, which has similar structures to model predictive control problems. [rawlings2019model](#reference) After deciding trading volumes, coordinators have to manage __make-take decisions__ according to order flows, states of limit order books, [foucault2013market](#reference) and their private evaluations of their positions.
+Position is the difference between the market total volumes and fundamental volumes.
+Overall, the states of RexNet are changed instantaneously at separate time points when some coordinator submits order according to its RHPO instructions.

 Specifically, there are some stochastic simulation programs used in this project: